 - An indication of your availability for a five-day (M-F), full day (10am-5pm) on-campus sessions during the following three possible time slots.
 Please let us know if it will be a hardship to attend in person either all or some of those dates, and if remote participation is preferred.

 - Week of June 6-10

 - Please confirm your availability for 2-3 periodic project check-ins (may be remote) during the 2022-23 AY.

 - The name of a graduate student you would like to invite to join you at the Institute.
 Please indicate graduate student availability to attend in person or remotely during weeks of June 6-10, June 20-24, and January 16-19.

 Princeton faculty at all ranks are eligible to apply.
 Visiting faculty are not eligible.

 Application material should be sent as a single PDF file to email@example.com by 11:59pm EST Friday, April 15, 2022 with the subject line “Faculty Institute Application.”
 Applications will be reviewed by CDH staff and members of the Humanities Computing Curriculum Committee.
 Notifications will be sent out by April 29, 2022.

-The Humanities + Data Science Faculty Institute is a Humanities Council Magic Project.
+The Humanities + Data Science Faculty Institute is generously sponsored by a Humanities Council Magic Project.